SCHOOL OF BUSINESS

 Sport, Event, and Hospitality Management—event management: TStd 3001, 3101 or 3301, 4301 or 3102, 4900, and 4102; hospitality management: TStd 3001, 3301, 3302, 4301, and 4102; sport management: TStd 3001, 3101, 3102, 4101, and 4102.

-Individualized Concentration-A student with a minimum GPA of 3.2 and a specific interest in some area of management may design an individualized concentration drawing on courses across the University.
-Past examples of approved individualized concentrations include emergency response management, media management, and performing arts management.
+Individualized Concentration—A student with a minimum GPA of 3.2 and a specific interest in some area of management may design an individualized concentration drawing on courses across the University.
+Past examples of approved individualized concentrations include small business management, entrepreneurship, emergency response management, media management, and performing arts management.
 Such a concentration consists of five courses plus a related elective selected with the guidance of faculty with expertise in the area of interest.
 All such individualized concentrations must be approved in advance through an individualized concentration review committee.
 Interested students should discuss their ideas with the director of the Advising Center.

 Five-Year Joint B.B.A./M.S.I.S.T. and B.B.A./M.T.A.